Support our Nonprofit Magazine!

 Once upon a time, I was in an incredibly unhealthy (abusive) relationship.
 As most of these types of relationships go, mine lasted far too long.
 Recognizing verbal and emotional abuse isn’t always easy, especially when it comes from someone you love, and leaving once you’ve recognized the abuse, that’s a whole other story.

 When simplified, I’ve noticed that there are five stages to abusive relationships: First, the relationship starts.
 Second, the abuse begins.
 Third, the abuse is recognized.
 Fourth, you leave the abuse.
 And fifth, healing begins.

-One of the biggest parts of healing from relational abuse is forgiveness.
+For me, one of the biggest parts of healing from an abusive relationship was forgiveness.

 Healing involves many things and healing from emotional and verbal abuse takes time.
 There is the aftershock, the doubt, regaining trust, and reestablishing a sense of self-worth, just to name a few.